Subhanshu20101/DaQua-pulse-quality-prediction-model/README.md

 # DaQua-pulse-quality-prediction-model

-This is an automated smartphone-based pulse grain quality anaylsis.
+This is an automated smartphone-based pulse grain quality anaylsis using physical dimensions.

 ## About the project